Ready to Get Started?

 - Work with Amtrak Engineering and Stations Planning personnel, through the Amtrak Government Affairs representative, who can assess the feasibility of your project and provide guidance on platform length and height and Americans with Disabilities Act (ADA) matters.

 - If rehabilitating an older structure, schedule a building assessment including structural, exterior, site, civil, parking, roof, HVAC, electrical, fire protection, security, ADA accessibility, and general code evaluations.

-- Direct the project architect to the Amtrak Standard Program and Planning Guidelines and Signage Guidelines.
+- Direct the project architect to the Amtrak Station Planning and Development Guidelines and Signage Guidelines.

 - Contact your municipal planning department to ensure the station project adheres to local zoning and building codes; seek amendments if necessary.